sphero-inc/Sphero-iOS-SDK/samples/TwoPhonesOneBall/README.md

 #Two Phones One Ball

-This sample code demonstartes using 2 different devices to share control of 1 Sphero using the RKMultiplayer group of classes.
+This sample code demonstrates using 2 different devices to share control of 1 Sphero using the RKMultiplayer group of classes.
 One of the devices should have a Sphero connected, this device is referred to as 'host' in the code.
 The other device should launch the app without a Sphero connected and the two devices should find each other and connect once the app launches.
 The two